Megger DLRO10 DUCTER 10A Micro-Ohmmeter

 - Automotive manufacturers

-- Anywhere UPS battery back-up systems are used
+- Any site using UPS battery back-up systems

 Megger DLRO10 Key Features:

-- Automatically detects continuity in potential and current connections
+- Auto-detects continuity in potential and current connections

-- Can be used in tight places, reduces the need for extra long leads and two person operation.
+- Usable in tight spaces; reduces need for extra-long leads and two-person operation

-- 4 terminal resistance method shows the true resistance of the item under test
+- Four-terminal method shows the true resistance of the item under test

 Megger DLRO10 Applications: